Jamesyu420/PSMIL/README.md

 > Yu, B., Li, X., Zhou, J., and Wang, H. Detecting Breast Carcinoma Metastasis on Whole-Slide Images by Partially Subsampled Multiple Instance Learning, Working Paper.

+For an easy application of the proposed PSMIL method in this paper, you may also call the [PSMIL](https://test.pypi.org/project/PSMIL/) package.

 ## Overview

 This repository contains three parts: the first covers simulation studies to validate the finite sample performance of the proposed estimators, the second focuses on robustness analysis, and the third presents real data analysis on the CAMELYON16 dataset.

 The file tree of the repository is as follows: